readthedocs/sphinx-hoverxref/docs/installation.rst

-Once we have the package installed, we have to configure it on our Sphinx documentation.
+Once we have the package installed, we have  configure it on our Sphinx documentation.
 To do this, add this extension to your Sphinx's extensions in the ``conf.py`` file.

 .. code-block:: python